 Fifteen years later.
 Beatlemania had come and gone -- and the popularity of the Hofner Beatle Bass had seen a sudden rise and fall.
 Friend, drummer and bass player, Kerry Morris and I were doing a lot of experimenting with a recording studio in the basement of our Maple Grove home and we realized that the sound needed the punch from a good bass.

 Sue-On and I had been Beatles fans from the start -- in fact, we had the thrill of playing in many of the North East England venues that the Silver Beetles had played in their early days -- and where many of the touring musicians we worked with still carried on the Hofner tradition.
-Fortunately, at about this time the monthly special from one of our music wholesale catalogues featured a Hofner fretless bass that the company had some trouble moving - catching dust in their warehouse - until now.
+Fortunately, at about this time the monthly special from one of our music wholesale catalogues featured a Hofner fretless bass that the company had some trouble moving -- probably because it was fretless.
+It was catching dust in their warehouse - until now.
 Within a week I was soon the proud owner of a Beatle Bass.

 Sorry I didn't trust in your musical know how back then, Albert.
 You... and Paul McCartney . . . were ahead of your time.